papple23g/file-linker/memory-bank/progress.md

-# Progress Tracker
+# Progress Tracking

-## 2025/05/10
+## Completed
-- Initialized all Memory Bank documents (projectbrief.md, productContext.md, systemPatterns.md, techContext.md, activeContext.md, progress.md).
-- Completed initial implementation of the main project structure (hover-provider, file-opener, extension).
+- ✅ **Initial Implementation**: Core project structure (hover-provider, file-opener, extension) completed.
-- Next Steps: Alt key detection, hover behavior optimization, PowerShell command security hardening, hover UX improvements.

-## 2025/08/06
-- **Goal**: Address failures on machines without Everything installed.
-- **Action 1**: Bundled the Everything command-line tool (`es.exe`) directly into the extension to resolve path issues.
-- **Action 2**: Identified the subsequent problem: `es.exe` requires the main Everything service to be running.
-- **Decision**: Implemented "Plan B" for error handling.
-- **Action 3**: Modified the extension to detect if the Everything service is not running (via exit code 8) and display a clear, user-friendly error message in English.
-- **Action 4**: The error message now includes a button that links directly to the Everything download page.
+- ✅ **Version Update**: Updated version to 1.0.0.
+- ✅ **Code Cleanup**: Removed obsolete code related to the original Alt-key design.
-- **Action 5**: Updated all user-facing documentation (`README.md`, `package.json` description) to be in English and to clearly state the dependency on the Everything service.
+- ✅ **Documentation Update**: Updated all user-facing documentation and memory bank files to reflect the final hover-and-click functionality.
-- **Action 6**: Updated `package.json` with the correct MIT license and GitHub repository URL.
-- **Action 7**: Updated `README.md` and `README.zh-tw.md` to reflect the actual hover behavior (unconditional hover, partial name search) and include the GitHub repository link.
-- **Action 8**: Updated `systemPatterns.md` to reflect the corrected understanding of the hover provider's functionality.
-- **Next Steps**: Update remaining Memory Bank files and prepare for publishing.
+- ✅ **Dependency Handling**: Implemented robust error handling for the dependency on the external "Everything" service.
+- ✅ **Repository Link**: Added GitHub repository link to `package.json` and READMEs.
+- ✅ **License Update**: Changed project license to MIT.
+- ✅ **Packaging**: Successfully built the final `.vsix` package (`file-linker-1.0.0.vsix`).
+- ✅ **Bug Fix**: Fixed extension ID mismatch causing "無法找到擴充功能實例" error.
+- ✅ **Testing**: Successfully tested the extension with the fixed version.

+## Next Steps
+- **Publishing**: The extension is ready for publishing to the VSCode Marketplace.